Silom/memefont/README.md

 <i id="icon-[Meme Name]" class="[style]"></i>
 ```

-If you want to style your fonts, you can use default browser css.
+If you want to style your fonts, you can use css.

 ```less
 .icon-big {